 If you are getting a 403 Forbidden error when trying to access your WordPress site, it might be due to file permissions.
 By default, in most hosting environments, the WordPress files are owned by the webserver process (e.g., www-data or apache), and the group is usually set to the same user.
 This means that only the webserver process can read and write to those files.

-If you are trying to access your WordPress site and you see a 403 Forbidden error, it means that your web server does not have permission to access the files or directories in your WordPress directory.
+If you are trying to access your WordPress site and see a 403 Forbidden error, your web server does not have permission to access the files or directories in your WordPress directory.

 According to WordPress Codex, the correct file permissions for WordPress are:

 - For Directories: 755 or 750